 Delegate Demographics at a Glance

-The Asian Conference on Language Learning (ACLL) is now in its seventh year and is held annually alongside The Asian Conference on Technology in the Classroom (ACTC).
-Since 2011 more than 1200 delegates have attended this annual interdisciplinary event, which takes place in Japan in the spring.
+The Asian Conference on Language Learning (ACLL) is now in its eighth year and is held annually alongside The Asian Conference on Technology in the Classroom (ACTC).
+Since 2011 more than 1400 delegates have attended this annual interdisciplinary event, which takes place in Japan in the spring.

-The majority of ACLL/ACTC conference attendees are university faculty, with 67% holding an academic post.
-At 12% of the total registered delegates, postgraduate and doctoral students make up the next largest group of attendees.
-The remaining attendees come from the public sector and NGOs (11%), with 9% registered as “other” and 1% from the business sector.
+The majority of ACLL/ACTC conference attendees are university faculty, with 59.6% holding an academic post.
+At 20% of the total registered delegates, postgraduate and doctoral students make up the next largest group of attendees.
+The remaining attendees come from the business sector (1.3%) and the public sector (5.8%), with 12% registered as “other”.

 The conference attendees were 65.8% female and 34.2% male.